atolab/zhe/docs/examples.md

 The publisher writes an 8-byte sequence number at 1Hz as resource id 1, and the subscriber displays the values.

-When using the UDP implementation, it uses default multicast addresses and port number 7447; when using TCP, it is hardcoded to have the publisher run as a TCP server listening on port 7447 and the subscriber as a client that tries to connect to port number 7447 on the local host.
-Nothing requires that the TCP connections are set up like this: it is simply convenient for a quick test.
+When using the UDP implementation, it uses default multicast addresses and port number 7447; when using TCP, both default to acting as a TCP server listening on port 7447 and a command-line argument giving IP:PORT can be specified to make it act as a TCP client trying to connect to that address.

 ## Throughput test